 After a couple of hours of walking we headed home for a quick shower and a glass of wine before dining at Ragazzi Da Peppone, a popular Italian place with a large outdoor patio along one of Biarritz’s busier dining avenues.

 A couple of hours later we headed home for the evening.
 Sleep came quickly.
-A few glasses of wine, a good meal and the ocean air will do that to you.
+A few glasses of wine, a good meal and an afternoon of ocean air will do that to you.

 Another bright blue day greeted us as the rising sun lit up the living room of our apartment in shades of pink and orange.
 No sleeping in today as the farmers market beckoned.